 Leon Dulce, Kalikasan’s national coordinator, has spent nearly a decade recording the number of people killed while trying to protect the environment.
-“You get desensitized at some point because of how wholesale the murders are,” Dulce told VICE News.
+“You get desensitized at some point because of how wholesale the murders are,” Dulce told VICE World News.
 “We are basically living with half of our body already six feet under.”

 A number of activists and experts say some of the extrajudicial killings and forced displacement are byproducts of Canadian mining in the Philippines.
 In most cases, the Canadian government offers little recourse for those harmed.
 The activists point out that because the Philippines is rich in natural resources, and law enforcement violently punishes people resisting development, the country is attractive for companies that want to mine with few regulations.
 Mining companies also face few checks and balances that would otherwise maintain environmental standards and human rights—and the Philippine Army, police, and militias have a mandate to protect flagship projects, including major mines run by transnationals.

 Canada’s share of mining worldwide is substantial.
 According to its natural resources ministry, nearly half of the world’s mining companies are headquartered in Canada.
 Fifteen percent of mining in the Philippines is Canada-owned, with six Canadian companies operating in the country, the ministry said.